How Do The Electrons In Bonds Differ From Lone Pairs

 • Bonding electrons are involved in bond-breaking and bond-forming processes during chemical reactions.

 • Lone pairs can act as electron donors in reactions.
-Take this case: in the reaction between ammonia (NH₃) and boron trifluoride (BF₃), the lone pair on nitrogen forms a coordinate covalent bond with boron.
+To give you an idea, in the reaction between ammonia (NH₃) and boron trifluoride (BF₃), the lone pair on nitrogen forms a coordinate covalent bond with boron.

 4. Electron Density Distribution